Command-line tool

 --uploadPath ./messages_{lang}.json

-translation editor for localization keys
+translation editor for translation strings and localization files

 Manage translations